openradx/adit/README.md

 ## Features

-- Transfer DICOM data between DICOM / PACS servers
+- Transfer DICOM data between DICOM compatible servers
-- Download DICOM data to a local or network folder
+- Download DICOM data to a specified folder
 - Pseudonymize DICOM data on the fly
 - Specify a trial name for the transfered data (stored in the DICOM header)
-- Use the web interface to select studies to transfer or download (Selective Transfer)
+- Easy web interface to select which studies to transfer or download
-- Upload a batch file to make multiple queries on a DICOM server (Batch Query)
+- Upload a batch file to make multiple queries on a DICOM server
-- Upload a batch file to transfer or download multiple studies (Batch Transfer)
+- Upload a batch file to transfer or download multiple studies
-- A REST API to manage transfers programmatically by an external script (See [here](https://pypi.org/project/adit-dicomweb-client/) for a python client)
+- A REST API and API client to manage transfers programmatically by an external script (see below) (See [here](https://pypi.org/project/adit-dicomweb-client/) for a python client)
-- Define when transfers should happen, e.g. on at night (to reduce PACS server load)
+- Define when transfers should happen, e.g. on at night (to reduce server load on the PACS)
-- Fine-grained control of what users can do or can't do
+- Fine-grained control of what users can do or can't do and what they can access
 - Help modals with detailed information for the most important features

 ## Upcoming features

-- An upload portal to upload DICOM images through a web interface
+- An upload portal to upload DICOM images through a web interface that can be pseudonymized on the client (before the transfer happens)

+## API Client

+ADIT client is a Python library to query, retrieve and upload DICOM images programmatically from Python script from PACS servers connected to an ADIT server.
+More information can be found in the [README of the client](./adit_client/README.md).

 ## Screenshots